1st Galician Uhlans (Ritter von Brudermann's): Revolution of 1848/1849 in the Austrian Empire

-1848 The regiment took part in the suppression of the uprising in Prague and then moved under Field Marshal Prince Windisch-Graetz to subjugate Vienna, where it fought in the Battle of Schwechat.
-During the advance to Hungary, the Lieutenants-Colonel's Division fought a battle near Bábolna.
+In 1848, the regiment took part in the suppression of the uprising in Prague and then moved under Field Marshal Prince Windisch-Graetz to subjugate Vienna, where it fought in the Battle of Schwechat.
+During the advance to Hungary, the Lieutenants Colonel's Division fought a battle near Bábolna.

-In 1849, detachments took part in the battles of Waitzen and Schemnitz, as well as in the Battle of Kápolna, in which the 2nd Majors Division excelled.
+In 1849, detachments took part in the battles of Waitzen and Schemnitz, as well as in the Battle of Kápolna, in which the 2nd Major's Division excelled.
 Battles at Kál and Eger-Farmos.
 A patrol detachment under Colonel Almásy was ambushed near Losoncz and suffered great losses.
 One division fought at Hatvan and Puszta-Csem (Komárno).
-In the summer campaign, 51/2 squadrons were partly at Komárn, partly at the Váh and took part in the battles at Vásárút, Böös, Aszód, and the Battle of Pered.
+In the summer campaign, 5½ squadrons were partly at Komárno, partly at the Váh and took part in the battles at Vásárút, Böös, Aszód, and the Battle of Pered.
 Then they came to the siege of Komárno, where they remained until the end of the campaign.
 In the Battle of Puszta-Herkály on 3 August, the regiment under the command of Count Nostitz covered the retreat of three battalions and all the artillery.
 In the process, it suffered heavy losses.
-Half a squadron took part in the campaign of the Southern Army under Banus Joseph Jelačić von Bužim, the 1st Majors Division moved from Bohemia to Hungary in June and was assigned to the Russian Paniutine Division.
+Half a squadron took part in the campaign of the Southern Army under Banus Joseph Jelačić von Bužim, the 1st Major's Division moved from Bohemia to Hungary in June and was assigned to the Russian Paniutine Division.

 Sardinian War

-In 1859 the regiment was in Italy, individual detachments led outposts and patrol duties.
-Battles at Borgo Vercelli, and Novara.
+In 1859, the regiment was in Italy, individual detachments led outposts and patrol duties.
+Battles at Borgo Vercelli and Novara.
 At the Battle of Magenta, the regiment was only used with the 4th Squadron.
 In the Battle of Solferino, the unit fought with distinction.

 Austro-Prussian War

-1866 Five squadrons were on outpost duty with the troops under Field Marshal Lieutenant Rzikowsky on the Galician-Prussian border.
+In 1866, five squadrons were on outpost duty with the troops under Field Marshal Lieutenant Rzikowsky on the Galician-Prussian border.
 In the Battle of Auschwitz, the 4th and 5th Squadrons distinguished themselves under Moritz Ritter von Lehman.
 The 6th Squadron fought at Kenty, Dziedzitz, Goczalkowice and in pursuit of Klapka's Legion.